qiulanzeng/Loan-Default-Prediction/README.md

     - Port: 8080
     - Source: 0.0.0.0/0 (or restrict to your IP)
     - Launch the instance
+- Click the instance -> Connect -> Connect (it will then launch a browser terminal)

-## Step 6: Install Docker on the EC2 instance (only need to install Docker once for one instance)
+## Step 6: Install Docker on the EC2 instance (only need to install Docker once for one instance) in the browser terminal

 #optinal
 - sudo apt-get update -y